 Whether or not to get travel insurance is something we think about before every trip.
 Some trips may call for it more than others.
 Basically, if we plan on doing anything physical, anything that could get us injured, then travel insurance is a must.

-When we do feel the need for travel insurance, we buy it from World Nomads or SafetyWing.
-They’re both leading travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for more information.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+When we do feel the need for travel insurance, we buy it from SafetyWing.
+They’re a popular travel insurance provider used by many long-term travelers.
+Click on the link to get a free quote from SafetyWing.

 7. Bring the Right Power Adapter